Pointille: Evenly Distributing Points in a Polygon

 There are two optional parameters worth knowing about:

-iterations— how many Lloyd relaxation steps to run.
-The default of30is usually enough for the points to settle.
-Fewer iterations is faster but more clustered; more iterations approaches a perfect centroidal Voronoi tessellation with diminishing returns.seed— the starting index into the Halton sequence used for the initial point placement.
+pointille(polygon, n, { iterations: 30, seed: 1 })iterations— how many Lloyd relaxation steps to run.
+The default of30is usually enough for the points to settle, but peep the tail end of the mantissa and you might spot asymmetry.
+Lower is faster, higher gets you closer to a perfect centroidal Voronoi tessellation.seed— the starting index into the Halton sequence used for the initial point placement.
 Changing it gives you a different (but still deterministic) layout.
-Useful when you want variety across, say, several rendered tiles, without giving up reproducibility.
+Useful when you want variety across, say, several rendered tiles, without compromising reproducibility.

 const a = pointille(unitSquare, 25, { seed: 1 })